 At the same time, the EU should strengthen the implementation of the Kunming-Montreal Global Framework for the Protection of Biodiversity, with it, the Strategic Plan for Natural Heritage and Biodiversity to 2030.

 Both sides of the ecological crisis will converge at COP30 on climate and in the progress of Colombia’s COP19 agreements, an interrelationship that is proving increasingly necessary for both spaces to dialogue in the proposal of solutions that jointly address the challenges.
+This project aims to continue the knowledge and participation of civil society in these frameworks, in order to transfer improvement measures to the public administration.

 The general objective of the project is to develop, study and transfer measures from civil society to the public administration on the development of national and international regulations on climate change and biodiversity for the fulfilment of the EU’s international commitments, the United Nations Framework Convention and the Convention for Biological Diversity.
+Special attention is paid to the state’s regulatory instruments such as the National Integrated Energy and Climate Plan, and the Strategic Plan for Natural Heritage and Biodiversity to 2030.

 To achieve this, count on these specific goals: